DalavanCloud/MCW-SQL-Server-hybrid-cloud/README.md

 ## Target audience

--	Infrastructure architect
+-	Infrastructure Architect
--	Database administrator
+-	Database Administrator

 ## Abstract

 ### Workshop

-In this workshop, students will work with a media publishing company to design a hybrid cloud disaster recovery solution.
-Students will design the solution to handle large spikes in load and harden the security to include encryption of PCI data.
-Additionally, students will implement an archival strategy to keep databases sizes in check.
+In this workshop, you will work with a media publishing company to design a hybrid cloud disaster recovery solution.
+You will design the solution to handle large spikes in load and harden the security to include encryption of Payment Card Industry (PCI) data.
+Additionally, you will implement an archival strategy to keep databases sizes in check.

-Attendees will be better able to design a hybrid disaster recovery solution between an on-premises VMWare environment and Azure.
-In addition,

--   Design a SQL Server scale-out solution
--   Protect database backups from local failures
--   Archive cold data from an on-premises SQL Server
--   Perform end-to-end encryption on sensitive application data
+At the end of this workshop, you will be better able to design a hybrid disaster recovery solution between an on-premises VMWare environment and Azure.
+In addition, you will design a SQL Server scale-out solution, protect database backups from local failures, archive cold data from an on-premises SQL Server, and perform end-to-end encryption on sensitive application data.

 ### Whiteboard design session

-In this workshop, you will look at how to design an application for hybrid deployment between on-premises and Microsoft Azure.
+In this whiteboard design session, you will look at how to design an application for hybrid deployment between on-premises and Microsoft Azure.
 You will consider how the web tier must be made available in the event of an outage as well as how to configure SQL Server Always-on Availability Groups to deploy and failover between both locations.

+At the end of this whiteboard design session, you will be better able to design a hybrid disaster recovery solution between an on-premises VMWare environment and Azure.
+In addition, you will design a SQL Server scale-out solution, protect database backups from local failures, archive cold data from an on-premises SQL Server, and perform end-to-end encryption on sensitive application data.

+### Hands-on lab

+At this time, there is no hands-on lab for this workshop.

 ## Azure services and related products
 - SQL Server (On Prem)